Offaly West

-Offaly West (Uíbh Fhailí Thiar; sometimes spelled Ophaly) is a barony in County Kildare, Republic of Ireland.
+Offaly West (Uíbh Fhailí Thiar; sometimes spelled Ophaly) is a barony in County Kildare, Ireland.

 Etymology

 Offaly West takes its name from the Kingdom of Uí Failghe.
 It is not to be confused with County Offaly.

 Location

 Offaly West is located in west County Kildare, east of the River Barrow.

 History

 Offaly West were part of the ancient lands of the Ua Conchobhair Failghe (O'Connor Faly).
 As Lord of Clanmaliere the Ó Diomasaigh (O'Dempsey) held part of this barony.
 The Offaly barony was divided into east and west baronies before 1807.

 List of settlements

 Below is a list of settlements in Offaly West: